Free college pathways program to a better career

 These classes are for adults who are improving their English and want to complete career certificate programs (i.e. Nursing, Computer Technician, Dental Assisting, Culinary Arts, Phlebotomy, Pharmacy Tech) at Emily Griffith Technical College.
 Transitions Programs help you improve the test score you need to enroll in technical college programs.

-This nine-week class meets five days a week for two hours each day in the morning or four days a week for two and a half hours per day in the evening.
+This eleven-week class meets five days a week for two hours each day in the morning or four days a week for two and a half hours per day in the evening.
 The goal of this class is to transition non-native English speakers into career and technical programs at Emily Griffith Technical College.
 Students in this class will increase reading fluency, gain academic success skills, receive student advising, and earn a scholarship for career and technical certificate programs.
 Students entering this class will have taken the TABE and received a test score of 5.0 or above with an expressed interest to attend a career and technical program at the college.

 Our Partner in Education

 The EGTC Transitions Programs are funded by the Adult Education and Family Literacy Act.